 The Uniform Standards development process generally starts at the PSC.
 Please note the PSC may ask for technical assistance from the Actuarial Working Group.
 Regulators in Compacting States can sign up to receive notices of both regulator-only and public calls of the PSC.
 Public calls of the PSC are scheduled and noticed at least fifteen (15) days in advance.
 Public calls and comment periods of the PSC will be sent to a general distribution list which includes all interested members and parties.
-The Events Calendar, a link on the Compact home page, provides a list of all scheduled regulator-only and public calls of the PSC.
+The Events web page provides a list of all scheduled regulator-only and public calls of the PSC.
+The PSC Committee web page also lists PSC calls along with exposure documents and call summaries.

-Activities of the PSC can be followed by reviewing the PSC Call Summaries on the About the Compact webpage.
-When the PSC is working on new Uniform Standards or amending existing Uniform Standards outside the five-year review process, it will post its discussion drafts and submitted comments on the Docket Developing Standards webpage under the "Standards Under Construction" category.
-When the PSC is working on a five-year review of Uniform Standards, it will post its discussion drafts and submitted comments on the Docket Developing Standards webpage under the "Five-Year Review of Uniform Standards, Operating Procedures and Rules" category.
+Activities of the PSC can be followed by reviewing the PSC Call Summaries on the Document section of the PSC Committee web page.
+When the PSC is working on new Uniform Standards or amending existing Uniform Standards, including the five-year review process, it will post its discussion drafts and submitted comments on the Exposure Drafts section of its committee web page.